Outstanding Student Choreography:

 - All National Festival selections must be made following the regional Gala Concert to allow for a second viewing and for pieces to be presented with full technical support.

 - All rules listed in “Adjudication Policies for Participating Schools” apply to works selected for the National Festival.

 - Selection of works for the National Festival is the responsibility of the adjudicators.

 - ACDFA strongly believes that overall excellence is the most important criterion in selecting dances for National Festival concerts.
 Quality of both performance and choreography must be considered for students and faculty/guest artist work.

-- In National Festival years, the number of selections made from the regional Gala Concert for presentation at the national festival is based on the number of pieces being adjudicated.
-The Conference Coordinator will inform the adjudicators of this number and any other rules guiding National Festival selection.
+- In National Festival years, the number of selections made from the regional Gala Concert for presentation at the National Festival is based on the number of pieces being adjudicated.
+The Executive Committee Representative will inform the adjudicators of this number and any other rules guiding National Festival selection.

 - No more than one work from any one institution may be selected for the National Festival.

 - Works must be selected for the National Festival in their entirety as performed for adjudication with no requirements for editing.